-15. The recent slowdown may be the product of a lag in the appearance of articles in the Hein database.
+^{15.} The recent slowdown may be the product of a lag in the appearance of articles in the Hein database.
 However, Hein reports that its turnaround time is typically three weeks from when Hein receives the issue from the journal, which would suggest that the decline is not merely the result of such a lag.
 Hein reports that COVID-19 may have had an impact during the period at the end of this figure.
 Email from Adam J. Tramp, HeinOnline, to Oona Hathaway (Nov.
 2, 2023) (on file with authors).

-16. Harlan Grant Cohen, A Short History of the Early History of American Student-Edited International Law Journals (April 2023) (unpublished draft) (on file with author).
+^{16.} Harlan Grant Cohen, A Short History of the Early History of American Student-Edited International Law Journals, 64 VA.
+J. INT'L L. 357 (2024).